Elektra-V/RAG-arxiv-query/README.md

 - Then use `uv run langgraph dev ...` instead of just `langgraph dev`

 **"port is already allocated" / "Bind failed"**
+- **If Docker Compose is running**: Don't start Qdrant separately!
+It's already running.
-- Stop existing containers: `docker compose down`
+- **If you want to stop everything first**: `docker compose down`
-- If port still in use, find and stop the container:
+- **If you need Qdrant separately**: Stop Docker Compose first, or use a different port
+- Find what's using the port:
   ```bash
   docker ps | grep 6334  # Find container using port 6334
   docker stop <container-id>  # Stop it
   ```

-- Or change the port in `docker-compose.yml` if needed
+**"No such option: --graph"**
+- Use `uv run langgraph dev` (without `--graph` flag)
+- The project includes `langgraph.json` which configures the graph automatically

 **"Found orphan containers" warning**
 - Use `--remove-orphans` flag: